Intsights/sergeant/docs/worker/config/encoder.md

-# Worker Config - encoder
+# encoder

-The `encoder` parameter controls the encoder which is responsible for the tasks compression and serialization.
+`encoder` specifies how tasks will be serialized and compressed.

 ## Definition